Kitiara uth Matar: Character development

 The novel Darkness and Light details "the travels of Kitiara and Sturm before the meeting at the Inn of the Last Home at the beginning of Dragonlance Chronicles.
 Sturm sets off to find news of his father; Kit comes along for the adventure.
 Along the way, they stumble upon a flying vessel piloted by 12 gnomes who offer them a ride to Solamnia, but the group ends up on Lunitari during a war.
 Eventually escaping to Krynn, Sturm and Kitiara admit their attraction for each other."

-The novel Dark Heart by author Tina Daniell reveals a new side to Kitiara, whose father played a major role in her development.
+The novel Dark Heart by author Tina Daniell reveals new aspects of Kitiara, whose development was shaped by her father.
 According to Daniell, "Kitiara has lived on the dark side of things from an early age.
 Her father, who was himself a mercenary, taught her about fighting.
 When he left, she had to fall back on her own resources and be self-sufficient.
 As a result, she came to value the power of being able to do and get what she wanted."

-In the Ravenloft novel Knight of the Black Rose, Lord Soth seeks to possess the soul of Kitiara, to spend eternity with him.
+In the Ravenloft novel Knight of the Black Rose, Lord Soth wants to possess the soul of the deceased Kitiara, to make her spend eternity together with him.

-In the novel Dragons of the Highlord Skies, the second volume of the Lost Chronicles, Emperor Ariakis pressures Kitiara into a plan to trick the Solamnic knight Derek Crownguard into questing for a recently discovered dragon orb, so that he may become enthralled by it and compelled to do the bidding of Ariakis.
-However, Kitiara is led to Dargaard Keep to face Lord Soth instead.
+In the novel Dragons of the Highlord Skies, the second release in the Lost Chronicles, Emperor Ariakis persuades Kitiara to agree to trick the Solamnic knight Derek Crownguard into questing for a recently discovered dragon orb, so that he may become enthralled by it and then compelled to serve Ariakis.
+However, Kitiara is led to Dargaard Keep where she will face Lord Soth instead.